The Ultimate Guide to SLI/SLO

 If you're doing it alone

-Since I didn't yet know enough about SLOs to be able to teach them to the other members, I worked on it alone in silence, and even decided, together with the implementation and business managers, what to do when the error budget was depleted.
+Since I didn't yet know enough about SLOs to teach them to the other members, I worked on it alone in silence, and together with the implementation and business managers, I even decided what to do when the error budget was depleted.

-I think it's also possible to work on it alone and gradually spread it among your engineers.
+I think it's also possible to proceed on your own and gradually spread it among your engineers.

 Start small